pirainogi/perpendicular_investments/README.md

 [Active Storage Overview](https://edgeguides.rubyonrails.org/active_storage_overview.html)

 ## WIP
-I attempted to create a User model with associated authorization and authentication on a separate branch.
+I attempted to create a User model with associated authorization and authentication on a separate `User` branch.
 Users would have_many Investors and Investors would belong_to a User.
 Not yet completed.
+At this time, login/logout functionality is broken, and Investors are not yet associated with Users.
+Users cannot view their associated Investors as the functionality has not yet been created.